MISSOURI RISK-BASED CORRECTIVE ACTION - MANAGING OFFSITE MIGRATION

 |Hazardous Waste Program fact sheet||

-Note: This fact sheet replaces the Missouri Risk-Based Corrective Action (MRBCA) policy statement published by the Department of Natural Resources on Oct.
-12, 2006.
 This fact sheet pertains to sites evaluated under 10 CSR 25-18.010, Risk-Based Corrective Action Process and associated MRBCA guidance at which contamination has or is likely to migrate in soil or groundwater from the property on which the contamination originated (the “source property”) onto one or more adjacent or nearby properties.
-10 CSR 25-18.010 became effective Oct.
-30, 2009.
-While the MRBCA rule and guidance may be applied to sites other than Brownfields/Voluntary Cleanup Program (BVCP) sites, this fact sheet applies primarily to application of the rule and guidance to BVCP sites.
+While 10 CSR 25-18.010 and the MRBCA guidance may be applied to sites other than Brownfield Voluntary Cleanup Program (BVCP) sites, this fact sheet applies primarily to application of the rule and guidance to BVCP sites.

 Rule Provisions and Requirements